-Whether you are going on a long weekend away in the UK or are going on a family holiday to the likes of France or Spain, holidays are supposed to be relaxing.
+Whether you are working on your UK road trip planner or are going on a family holiday to the likes of France or Spain, holidays are supposed to be relaxing.

 Therefore, before you leave home you need to prepare your car for travelling a long distance.
 Check out our top tips below.